EUI First Peer Review

 The activity brings together urban authorities undergoing review – they are the cities under review –, and urban authorities providing insights on the challenges faced by the cities under review – they are the peers.
 A peer review follows a specific fixed methodology and implementation process.
 The cities under review define three challenges to be addressed according to their specific needs, but the format and the timing of the activity is pre-defined by EUI.

-Four cities will go under review in this first EUI peer review: Beja (PT), Jelgava (LV), Maia (PT) and Thessaloniki (EL).
+In Thessaloniki, four cities went under review in this first EUI peer review: Beja (PT), Jelgava (LV), Maia (PT) and Thessaloniki (EL).

-Interested to participate in the event?
-Take a look at our call for peers!
+Interested to participate in the next peer reviews?
+Take a look at our call for peers !

-The peer review will include plenaries, site visits in Thessaloniki and three break-out workshops per city under review during which one challenge will be addressed.
-Challenges will in this peer review will be:
+The peer review included plenaries, site visits in Thessaloniki and three break-out workshops per city under review during which one challenge was addressed.
+Challenges addressed in this peer review were:

 - How to engage students of all ages in designing the strategy action plan to enable a better sustainable development?